kc032/JuneLabClusteringToolbox_fix/README.md

 **NOTE:** You may need to install openpyxl if you get file won't read errors.

 ## Example Files
 The ExampleFiles directory contains **two example input files**.
-Please see further documentation for other input files.
+Please see documentation for other input files.

 ## Troubleshooting
 Please submit an Issue in the Issues tab, and I will address as quickly as possible.